TNZO Governance

 - Staking rewards incentivize long-term network security and service provision

-3. Two-Tier Fee Structure
+3. Three-Tier Fee Structure

 3.1 Tier 1: Ledger Transaction Fees (Gas)